 At the completion of the admission process, incoming graduate students will be matched with an Interim Advisor.
-The purpose of Interim Advising is to provide students with an opportunity to meet and get to know SUCCEED Faculty before selecting a Major Advisor.
-Interim Advisors will serve the role of Major Advisor for a student's first two semesters, helping students acclimate at FIU, supporting the student as they register for courses, and in many cases, collaborating with them on research projects.
+The purpose of Interim Advising is to provide students with an opportunity to meet and get to know SUCCEED Faculty before selecting a Major Professor.
+Interim Advisors will serve the role of Major Professor for a student's first two semesters, helping students acclimate at FIU, supporting the student as they register for courses, and in many cases, collaborating with them on research projects.
 They will also lead the first Annual Evaluation of the student's progress to be completed by the end of the Spring semester (see Annual Evaluation and Mentoring Plan section).

 Interim Advising is about learning and engagement with the entire SUCCEED community.
-In addition, it is also a trial period that allows students to explore the possibility of working with one particular advisor before making the choice of a Major Advisor.
+In addition, it is also a trial period that allows students to explore the possibility of working with one particular advisor before making the choice of a Major Professor.
 To support students' explorations over the course of the first semester, students will be expected to:

-- ✓ Have a one-on-one meeting with each SUCCEED faculty member. - ✓ Attend research meetings led by SUCCEED faculty members - ✓ Engage in course (e.g., EGN 6957) and co-curricular activities that focus on getting to know the community and the diversity of advising relationships, and
+- ✓ Have a one-on-one meeting with SUCCEED faculty members. - ✓ Attend research meetings led by SUCCEED faculty members - ✓ Engage in course (e.g., EGN 6957) and co-curricular activities that focus on getting to know the community and the diversity of advising relationships, and

-✓ Participate in mid-semester check-in meetings with the GPD and Senior Program Coordinator.
+✓ Participate in check-in meetings with the GPD and Senior Program Coordinator (through GPD Office Hours).

 Beyond these opportunities, the GPD and Senior Program Coordinator will collaborate with the ECED students to co-design opportunities for peer mentoring and coaching.
-These activities, along with other formal and informal activities, will not only provide students with an opportunity to explore possible options for a Major Advisor, but also get to know the community.
+These activities, along with other formal and informal activities, will provide students with an opportunity to explore possible options for a Major Professor and help students get to know the larger SUCCEED community.

-Matching with a Major Advisor/Co-Advisor
+Matching with a Major Professor/Co-Major Professor

-The Major Advisor must be a member of the SUCCEED Graduate Faculty (tenure- track or tenured) and have Dissertation Advisor Status (DAS).
-Students should select their major advisors based on the communication and clear understanding of at least the following:
+The Major Professor must be a member of the SUCCEED Graduate Faculty (tenure-track or tenured) and have Graduate Faculty status.
+You can check with the GPD or Senior Program Coordinator if you are not sure if a faculty member has Graduate Faculty Status.
+Students should select their Major Professor based on communication about and clear understanding of alignment between the student and the Major Professor's:

-- alignment between the student and Major Advisor's work styles - a preference to the faculty's advising style as well as research and academic expectations - some overlap in research interests and expertise (e.g., topics, population, methods, and theory) between student and faculty - student career goals and interests - faculty funding availability
+- work styles - advising style as well as research and academic expectations - research interests and expertise (e.g., topics, population, methods, and/or theory)